abrudz/aplcart/README.md

 - Click [APLcart](abrudz/aplcart) in the top left corner to go to the source code.

-- Click [`🔅︎︎︎`](https://abrudz.github.io/aplcart?w) in the bottom right corner to white theme.
+- Click [`🔅︎︎︎`](https://abrudz.github.io/aplcart?w) in the bottom right corner to toggle white theme.

 ## Contributing

-Wrote cool train?
+Wrote a cool train?
 Found a clever dfn?
 [Please contribute!](CONTRIBUTING.md)

 Missing someting?
 Faulty content?
 [Submit an issue!](https://github.com/abrudz/aplcart/issues/new)